nrl-ai/p8hub/README.md

 # Private AI Hub (P8Hub)

-Host and use your own AI Services.
-Keep everything simple and private.
+**"Host and use your own AI Services.
+Keep everything simple and private."**

+In an era where AI is transforming every aspect of our lives, I recognized the need for a private and easy-to-use platform where individuals and small teams could host and utilize their own AI services.
+The inspiration for P8Hub came from the desire to make AI technologies accessible and private, democratizing them for all.

 ![P8Hub](screenshot.png)